cityofaustin/atd-moped/editor/README.md

 ### How it works

 The Vite dev server runs codegen automatically on startup and re-runs it whenever a file in `src/queries/` is saved using [Vite Plugin GraphQL Codegen](https://www.npmjs.com/package/vite-plugin-graphql-codegen).
-Make sure the local Hasura stack to be running before starting `npm run dev`.
+Make sure the local Hasura stack is running before starting `npm run dev`.

 Queries and mutations must be wrapped with the `graphql()` function from `src/gql` for codegen to generate types for them: